|

 let her try it on for size)...for under $10 yet!
 It measures 17-1/2"

-in diameter by 8-1/2" high, and as long as her bedding is in the tub, she
+in diameter by 8-1/2" high, and as long as her bedding was in the tub, she

-pretty much leaves it alone.
+pretty much left it alone.
 Then it dawned on me to get another

 smaller rubber tub for her toys, so even if they don't exactly go with my